BHARATH077/Real-Time-Data-Processing-for-Recommendation-Engine-/README.md

 - These features will be used to train recommendation models.
 - This marks the transition from **raw data → ML-ready features**.

-### ✅ Day 9 – Baseline Popularity-Based Recommender
+### ✅ Step 9 – Baseline Popularity-Based Recommender
 - Implemented a **baseline recommendation model** that suggests the most popular items to every user.
 - Popularity is calculated using:
   - Total sales (70% weight)